-The YMCA movement in America has become the largest not-for-profit community-based organization in the nation, serving 20 million Americans.
-The nation’s more than 2,700 YMCAs unite men, women and children of all ages, faiths, backgrounds, abilities and income levels.
-YMCAs are also at work abroad, serving more than 45 million people in countries across the world.
+The YMCA movement in America has become the largest non profit community-based organization in the nation, serving 20 million Americans.
+The nation’s more than 2,700 YMCAs unite women, men and children of all ages, faiths, backgrounds, abilities and income levels.
+The Y also works abroad, serving more than 45 million people in countries across the world.

 Here at the YMCA, we are committed to the highest ethical standards of a public charity.The Channel Islands YMCA, an association of seven YMCAs, is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
 All donations are tax-deductible to the extent allowable by law.
 We are governed by, and accountable to, an independent board of directors of community leaders and volunteers.
 Whatever you give to the YMCA, and whenever you give it, you can rest assured that your donation will be in good hands.
 For more information on what makes the Y a charity, please click here.

 Below are financial documents and other information that will help you confidently give the YMCA.
 To make a donation, please click here.